 - Spray your egg mold with a bit of non stick spray and fill your cups 3/4 of the way full.
 Add 1.5 c water into your pot and put a trivet into pot as well.

-- Cover egg mold with foil, use a sling to lower it down on to your trivet. (if you have 2 egg molds you can stack both in the same pot for the same time and make a double batch at once)
+- Use a sling to lower mold down on to your trivet. (if you have 2 egg molds you can stack both in the same pot for the same time and make a double batch at once)

 - Close lid and steam valve.

 - Set Instant Pot or other pressure cooker to high pressure for 12 minutes.
-Allow to naturally release all steam.
+Allow to naturally release steam for 10 minutes then let the rest out

 - Gently push on the bottom of each hole to pop out each churro bite.

-- Add 4 tbsp. brown sugar on to a plate or bowl and roll each churro bite into it so they are coated, will stick to outside.
+- Add cinnamon and sugar on to a plate or bowl and roll each churro bite into it so they are coated, will stick to outside.